Hotspot client for Android

 - 1.0.6:

 .
-To support other providers, do not force leading IPASS/ if email starts with a space or contains a slash.
+To support other providers, do not force leading IPASS/

 .
 Set orientation according to user preferences (for Android 1.5).